s-victor/TinyPedal/docs/customization.md

 Set number of samples for delta data smoothing calculation using exponential moving average (EMA) method.
 Value range in `1` to `100`.
 Higher value results more smoothness, but may lose accuracy.
 Default is `30` samples.
 Set to `1` to disable smoothing.

     laptime_pace_samples
 Set number of samples for average laptime pace calculation (EMA).
-Initial laptime sample is always based on player's all time personal best laptime if available.
 Value range in `1` to `20`.
 Default is `6` samples.
 Set to `1` to disable averaging.
+Note, initial laptime pace is always based on player's all time personal best laptime if available.
+If a new laptime is faster than current laptime pace, it will replace current laptime pace without calculating average.

     laptime_pace_margin
 Set additional margin for current laptime that cannot exceed the sum of `laptime pace` and `margin`.
 This option is used to minimize the impact of unusually slow laptime.
 Default value is `5` seconds.
 Minimum value is limited to `0.1`.